4dn-dcic/tibanna/docs/4dn_pipelines.rst

 Running 4DN pipelines using Tibanna
 ===================================

 * For 4DN pipelines, benchmark functions are pre-implemented in Tibanna through the Benchmark package.
 This means that the user does not have to choose EC2 instance type or EBS size (they are auto-determined).
-Use the following blank values for these config fields.
-The user may choose specific instance type or EBS size if needed.
+However, if the user wants to specify them, the following fields can be used. ``EBS_optimized`` makes IO slightly faster, but it is not supported by all isntance types.
+If you're not sure, choose ``False``.

+**Example**

 ::

       "config": {
-        "instance_type": "",
+        "instance_type": "instance_type",
-        "ebs_size": 0,
+        "ebs_size": 10,
-        "EBS_optimized": "",
+        "EBS_optimized": False,

 General Quality Control